Inferring diffusivity from killed diffusion: Introduction

-\begin{theorem} For $n \in \mathbb N$, let $n_{mol} \sim Poisson (n)$ be the total number of molecules diffusing independently according to (\ref{eq:diffuso}), each with initial condition $X_0 \sim \phi$ and binding at random time $S$ with bounded potential $q \ge 0$ that is strictly positive on an open subset $\Omega_{00}$ of $\Omega$.
-Then $N$ from (\ref{Ncount}) is a Poisson point process with intensity measure $\Lambda$ defined by its Lebesgue density $\lambda(x)=n q(x)u_{D,q}(x), x \in \Omega$, where $u=u_{D,q}$ solves the stationary Schr\"odinger equation $ \nabla \cdot (D \nabla u) - qu = - \phi$ on $\Omega$ with Neumann boundary conditions. \end{theorem}
+\begin{theorem} For $n \in \mathbb N$, let $n_{\mathrm{mol}} \sim \operatorname{Poisson} (n)$ be the total number of molecules diffusing independently according to (\ref{eq:diffuso}), each with initial condition $X_{0} \sim \phi $ and binding at random time $S$ with bounded potential $q \ge 0$ that is strictly positive on an open subset $\Omega _{00}$ of $\Omega $.
+Then $N$ from (\ref{Ncount}) is a Poisson point process with intensity measure $\Lambda $ defined by its Lebesgue density $\lambda (x)=n q(x)u_{D,q}(x)$, $x \in \Omega $, where $u=u_{D,q}$ solves the stationary Schr\"odinger equation $ \nabla \cdot (D \nabla u) - qu = - \phi $ on $\Omega $ with Neumann boundary conditions. \end{theorem}

-The connection between the intensity $\lambda$ and an elliptic partial differential equation (PDE) revealed by the previous theorem allows to recast the problem within the paradigm of Bayesian non-linear inverse problems \cite{stuart_inverse_2010, nickl_bayesian_2023} and to adapt techniques from \cite{monard_consistent_2021, nickl_bayesian_2023, nickl_consistent_2023} to the present setting.
-We establish necessary analytical properties of the non-linear PDE solution map $D \mapsto u_{D,q}$, including its injectivity under certain hypotheses (discussed in detail after Theorem \ref{yetagain}), to show that this inverse problem can be solved in principle.
-We further obtain a novel statistical theorem about posterior contraction rates with Poisson count data of independent interest for the theory of non-linear inverse problems, where physical data often arise in this fashion.
-The details will be developed in the next sections, but in essence we shall show that:

-\begin{theorem} Suppose $q \ge 0$ is known, strictly positive on an open subset $\Omega_{00}$ of $\Omega$, and that its Sobolev norm $\|q\|_{H^2}$ is sufficiently small.
-Assume moreover that the initial condition $X_0 \sim \phi$ satisfies the identifiability Condition \ref{ident}.
-Then there exists an estimator $\hat D_n$ (arising from the posterior mean of a Gaussian process prior) based on observations of the Poisson point process from the previous theorem such that any positive $D_0 \in H^\alpha(\Omega), \alpha>2+d,$ that is constant near $\partial \Omega$ can be recovered as $n \to \infty$ at convergence rate
+The connection between the intensity $\lambda $ and an elliptic partial differential equation (PDE) revealed by the previous theorem allows to recast the problem within the paradigm of Bayesian nonlinear inverse problems \cite{stuart_inverse_2010,nickl_bayesian_2023} and to adapt techniques from \cite{monard_consistent_2021,nickl_bayesian_2023,nickl_consistent_2023} to the present setting.
+We establish analytical properties of the nonlinear PDE solution map $D \mapsto u_{D,q}$, including its injectivity under certain hypotheses (discussed in detail after Theorem~\ref{yetagain}), to show that this inverse problem can be solved in principle.
+We further obtain in Section~\ref{pcont} a novel posterior contraction theorem for Poisson count data, which is of independent interest for the theory of nonlinear inverse problems, and from which we deduce the following. \begin{theorem} Suppose $q \ge 0$ is known, strictly positive on an open subset $\Omega _{00}$ of $\Omega $, and that its Sobolev norm $\|q\|_{H^{2}}$ is sufficiently small.
+Assume moreover that the initial condition $X_{0} \sim \phi $ satisfies the identifiability Condition~\ref{ident}.
+Then there exists an estimator $\hat D_{n}$ (arising from the posterior mean of a Gaussian process prior) based on observations of the Poisson point process from the previous theorem such that any positive $D_{0} \in H^{\alpha}(\Omega )$, $\alpha >2+d$ that is constant near $\partial \Omega $ can be recovered as $n \to \infty $ at convergence rate

 \end{theorem}